mugglemath/arDEWino/README.md

 > [Here is how you generate and use Discord webhook URLs](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
 5. Change into the docker directory and run `docker compose up -d`
 6. Open `localhost:3000` in your web browser

+> [!WARNING]
+> This application is in early development and uses default passwords.
+Do not deploy on the internet or use in production.